coq/coq/doc/sphinx/using/libraries/writing.rst

-Writing Coq libraries and plugins
+Writing Rocq libraries and plugins
 ===================================

-This section presents the part of the Coq language that is useful only to library and plugin authors.
-A tutorial for writing Coq plugins is available in the Coq repository in `doc/plugin_tutorial
+This section presents the part of the Rocq language that is useful only to library and plugin authors.
+A tutorial for writing Rocq plugins is available in the Rocq repository in `doc/plugin_tutorial
 <https://github.com/coq/coq/tree/master/doc/plugin_tutorial>`_.

 Deprecating library objects, tactics or library files